rdbliss/rdbliss.github.io/_pages/cv.md

 Awards
 ======

-* James Edward Oglethorpe Award.
+* James Edward Oglethorpe Award
     * 2019.
     * Oglethorpe University.
     * In recognition of scholarship, leadership, and character.
     * Awarded by university faculty vote.

-* Sally Hull Weltner Award for Scholarship.
+* Sally Hull Weltner Award for Scholarship
     * 2019.
     * Oglethorpe University.
     * Awarded to Senior with highest grade-point average.

-* Ronald L. Carlisle Prise.
+* Ronald L. Carlisle Prise
     * 2019.
     * Oglethorpe University, Division IX (Mathematics and Computer Science).
     * Given to outstanding Senior in mathematics and computer science.